The average database of a Mendix application in the Mendix Cloud looks something like this:

 However there might be instances where physically reclaiming the lost space is important.
 For example to have 90% disk usage alerts go away.
 Let’s explore this option.

-2 Restoring Physical Disk Space: Creating And Restoring A Backup Of The Database
+2 Restoring Physical Disk Space by Creating & Restoring a Database Backup

 A database restore does a full physical rewrite of the database.
 It will compress the database to fit just the “living” records and fully optimize the physical placement of files on the actual hard disk to maximimize the performance of disk read operations.

-You can create and restore a backup in the Mendix Cloud Portal on the Deploy -> Backup page.
+You can create and restore a backup in the Mendix Developer Portal on the Deploy -> Backup page.